Resident Membership Benefits

 The OMS Reference Guide was developed to provide residents with essential information on basic patient care.
 The guide is a valuable tool for quickly obtaining answers to questions that arise during treatment.
 It also serves as an organized resource for review of the material essential for OMS practice and board certification.

 One of the main purposes of ROAAOMS is to enhance communication among its members and educate residents about oral and maxillofacial surgery and issues facing the specialty.
-In order to increase communication at a decreased cost, ROAAOMS replaced the printed quarterly newsletter, Resident Reach, with a quarterly email, Resident E-News.
-The e-newsletter serves as the main communication tool among residents.
+The e-newsletter serves as the main communication tool for residents.

 ROAAOMS Connect